GoogleCloudPlatform/community/tutorials/k3s-anthos-edge-ai/index.md

 kubectl apply -f /tmp/admin-permission.yaml
 ```

-Noq go to Anthos Cluster console, select the `edge-server-k3s` cluster then click `Login` button, when popup prompts, choose `Use your Google identity to log-in`
+Now go to Anthos Cluster console, select the `edge-server-k3s` and click `Login` button then choose `Use your Google identity to log-in`